umcconnell/destroyer2/docs/docs.md

 -   `PORT` - The port to serve the project on
 -   `HTTP_SERVER_ERROR` - The error code to print out when encountering a server error
+-   `REDIS_URL` - The redis url the server should connect to.
+If left empty the server tries connecting to the default url 127.0.0.1:6379
 -   `DB_PASS` - The redis database password

 **Note:** When using a password you must add it to the `.env` file **and** to